mqwilber/seasonal_serology/code/README.md

 ## Python scripts for analyzing seasonal infection risk from serology samples

 - `age_analysis.py`: An implementation of the survival analysis that incorporates host-age.
-Can be used to reproduce Figure 4 in the main text.
+Can be used to reproduce Appendix S1: Figure S4 in the main text.

 - `leftcensored_analysis.py`: An implementation of the survival analysis that incorporates left-censoring.
-Can be used to reproduce Figure 5 in the main text.
+Can be used to reproduce Appendix S1: Figure S5 in the main text.

 - `leftcensored_risefall_analysis.py`: An implementation of the survival analysis that incorporates left-censoring and the rising and falling of the antibody curve.
-Can be used to reproduce Figure S8 in the Appendix.
+Can be used to reproduce Appendix S4: Figure S1.

 - `recovery_analysis.py`: An implementation of the survival analysis that incorporates recovery due to the seroconversion threshold.
-Can be used to reproduce Figure S7 in the Appendix.
+Can be used to reproduce Appendix S6: Figure S2.

 - `rightcensored_analysis.py`: An implementation of the standard right-censored survival analysis.
-Can be used to reproduce Figure 3 in the main text.
+Can be used to reproduce Figure 2 in the main text.

 - `survival.py`: Accompanying functions used to prepare simulations and data for the survival analyses.
 Documentation of functions provided in the file.